HussamAlbadri/BTEC-/Tools.md

  Linux | Windows
  -------------|-------------

-Windows is a collection of operating systems, sometimes known as a computer operating system (OS), created by Microsoft for use on personal computers and other devices (PC).
-Each operating system includes a desktop with a graphical user interface (GUI) that allows users to see all files, movies, and other media.
-It's made to run on x86 hardware, which includes AMD and Intel processors.
-As a result, practically every manufacturer that makes PCs or laptops ships with Windows OS.
-Linux is a UNIX-based open-source operating system that was first released in 1991.
-It's a type of program that sits on top of all other software on a computer.
-Because it is an open-source operating system, users can edit the existing code and make distributions from it.
+Windows is one of Microsoft's operating systems, sometimes known as a computer operating system (OS).
+Each operating system comes with a graphical user interface (GUI) that displays all files, videos, and other media.
+As a result, almost every PC or laptop manufacturer now includes the Windows operating system.

+Linux is an open-source operating system based on the UNIX operating system that was initially released in 1991.
+It's a form of computer application that runs on top of all other software.
+It's an open-source operating system, thus it's free.

 **What type of OS do i use?**